Trader Joe’s Pizza Dough FAQ

 Does Trader Joe’s have fresh pizza dough?

 Yes, all Trader Joe’s carry fresh pizza dough.
 They carry three types.
 Plain, Whole Wheat, and Herb.
 (This has actually changed in recent years.
 It’s dependent on where you live.
-Some locations have all three, and some only have two)
+Some locations have all three, and some only have two) also most Trader Joe’s have a Gluten Free fresh pizza dough but as always double check your store.

 How long does Trader Joe’s pizza dough last?